 The design of the solution includes: the preparation of a diagnosis that allows evaluating the productive areas with the greatest potential for the improvement or development of its value chain and that allows inclusion of gender and participation of its benefits.
-A business plan will be drawn up for the selected products that allows the selection of business objectives and goals that, through key strategic investments that promote the development of the value chain of these selected products and that at the same time generate opportunities for participation by young people and women in the different tasks or job opportunities and in their benefits.
-In addition, a marketing strategy will be developed for the selected products in order to promote fair and responsible markets for climate-smart products and generate awareness and understanding in consumers of the context, risk and productive development of the products they consume.
+A business plan will be drawn up for the selected products that allows the selection of business objectives and goals that, through key strategic investments that promote the development of the value chain of these selected products and that at the same time generate opportunities f or participation by young people and women in the different tasks or job opportunities and in their benefits.
+In addition, a marketing strategy will be developed for the selected products in order to promote fair and responsible markets for climate -smart products and generate awareness and understanding in consumers of the context, risk and productive development of the products they consume.

-- ✓ Magnitude / scope: Five projects with the greatest potential with elaboration and implemented business plans that allow the development of their value chain with the inclusion of gender in their development and benefits of the communities of the coastal townships in the programme area.
-Fair and responsible market drive for climate-smart products strengthened and increased awareness through market strategy development. - ✓ Location: Communities of the coastal townships of the Dry Arc of Panama - ✓ Beneficiaries: Selected community members and beneficiaries of the implementation of Result 1.1 of this programme.
-Consumers more aware. - ✓ Objectives: Improve the income of the local population, incorporate women and young people in the value chain and benefits of the development of the value chain of key products and contribute to the sustainability and strengthening of adaptation measures and resilience to livelihoods.
-In addition, strengthen the market for fair and responsible consumers in Panama. - ✓ Technical specifications: Diagnosis of prioritization of livelihoods for development of the value chain according to prioritization variables selected and validated with government institutions counterparts.
+- Magnitude / scope: Five projects with the greatest potential with elaboration and implemented business plans that allow the development of their value chain with the inclusion of gender in their development and benefits of the communities of the coastal townships in the programme area.
+Fair and responsible market drive for climate-smart products strengthened and increased awareness through market strategy development.
+The selected products and services will be those with the greatest potential for commercialization and development of their value chain that allows the insertion of women.
+The selected products and services must come from the productive activities and their by-products framed in activity 1.1, which include: sustainable agriculture and livestock, honey production, oyster farming, vegetable production, community tourism, and community fisheries. - ✓ Location: Communities of the coastal townships of the Dry Arc of Panama.
+Chritré, Parita, Aguadulce, Natá, Antón and Chame districts. - ✓ Beneficiaries: Selected community members and beneficiaries of the implementation of Result 1.1 of this programme.
+Consumers more aware. - Objectives: Improve the income of the local population, incorporate women and young people in the value chain and benefits of the development of the value chain of key products and contribute to the sustainability and strengthening of adaptation measures and resilience to livelihoods.
+In addition, strengthen the market for fair and responsible consumers in Panama. - Technical specifications: Diagnosis of prioritization of livelihoods for development of the value chain according to prioritization variables selected and validated with government institutions counterparts.
 Preparation of business plans and implementation of key strategic actions (strategic investments) that generate impact and allow participatory inclusion in the development of the value chain and benefits, considering climate variability, vulnerability and environmental risks.
 Preparation and implementation of a market strategy for the positioning of climate-smart products and greater consumer awareness. - ✓ Inter-institutional coordination.
 In coordination with competent government institutions according to the selected product. - Applicable technical standards: Executive Decree No. 135 of April 30, 2021, which regulates Chapter I of Title V of the Sole Text of Law 41 of July 1, 1998, General Environment of the Republic of Panama, on adaptation to Global Climate Change, and dictates other provisions.

 For prioritization, consultations with the same potential beneficiaries and other key actors in the value chain should be considered.
+In Annex 1.1 find the Product Summary (Table 2.3) and Adaptation resonance (Table 2.4).